-Pub serving French fare and snacks including snails and frog’s legs with a garden, motorbikers welcome.
+Pub serving French and English fare and snacks with a country garden, motorbikers welcome.

 Traditional dog friendly English pub on a walking trail in a beautiful part of the Weald on the Kent and Sussex border serving food.

 Very smart English pub / bar serving locally sourced food in a gorgeous rural setting next to the Lamberhurst vineyards.
 Huge garden with marquee cover for wet days.
 Some might say it’s a gastropub.
 Outdoor bar and grill along with a big car park on site too.
 Dog friendly.

 A number of local walks are in the vicinity to either work up an appetite or work off the calories.
 Rooms are available so you can stay and enjoy for longer!

 Haysden Country Park covers an area of about 65 hectares (160 acres) including a range of habitats such as river, grassland, freshwater lakes, marshland and woodland, all dog friendly.

 Grosvenor and Hilbert is one of the town’s oldest public parks designed by the renowned Victorian landscape architect Robert Marnock in 1889.
 It still contains original historic features, such as Marnock Lake and the grottoes or ‘dripping wells’.
 There is an exciting and challenging play area which is well worth a visit.
 This play area was updated in 2015 thanks to Heritage and Big Lottery Funding.

 The park can be accessed for free from several entrances, the main ones being from Auckland Road, Upper Grosvenor Road and Hilbert Road.
 It is just a short walk or cycle from both the town centre and High Brooms train station.
 It is also on the 281 Bus route.